PauloDeMello/dotnet-react/README.md

 In this project we use the DbContext service:
 - DbContext sets up the relationship between the Entity and the backend db
-- It also adds a layer of abstraction, meaning we can change the backend db simply.
+- It also adds a layer of abstraction, meaning we can change backend db simply.

 ```
 services.AddDbContext<DataContext>(opt  =>